Staff

 -

 Rebecca has been blessed to live in a number of different places across the country before landing in CoMo.
 She got her undergraduate degree in Psychology from Franciscan University of Steubenville and her Masters in Professional Counseling from Grand Canyon University.
 After getting her degree, her dream position was always to work in a parish setting surrounded by incredible people and pastoral staff.
 This went unrealized for years, until finding a home at Newman.
-Rebecca now works as the director of pastoral counseling, as well as the head of adult faith formation.
+Rebecca now works as the director of pastoral counseling.

 Favorite Thing About Newman: The office dog.